Configure Microsoft Edge policy settings in Microsoft Intune

 Microsoft Edge version 77 and newer

-For Microsoft Edge version 45 and earlier, see Microsoft Edge Browser device restrictions.
+For Microsoft Edge version 45 and earlier, go to Microsoft Edge Browser device restrictions.

 This article shows you how to configure Microsoft Edge policy settings using administrative templates in Microsoft Intune.

-- For information on adding the Microsoft Edge version 77+ app on Windows client, see Add Edge app on Windows client devices.
+- For information on adding the Microsoft Edge version 77+ app on Windows client, go to Add Edge app on Windows client devices.

-- For information on adding and configuring Microsoft Edge version 77+ app on macOS, see Add Edge app, and Configure Edge app using plist.
+- For information on adding and configuring Microsoft Edge version 77+ app on macOS, go to Add Edge app, and Configure Edge app using plist.

-- For a list of the Microsoft Edge updates, including new policies, see the Release notes for Microsoft Edge.
+- For a list of the Microsoft Edge updates, including new policies, go to the Release notes for Microsoft Edge.

 Windows 10 with the following minimum system requirements: